-Icecream Image Resizer
+Icecream Image Resizer for Windows 10

 The Windows freeware was designed with resizing images in mind, hence the name.
 This is the primary focus of the app, which is one of the reasons why it is so good at the job.
 It supports image size presents and batch image resizing.
-It comes with a simple to use interface, along with advanced options.
+It comes with a simple-to-use interface, along with advanced options.

 Users can even resize an entire folder filled with images.
 Just imagine wanting to upload a bunch of pictures to Facebook at a certain size.
 Icecream Image Resizer will make this task so much easier; not to mention how fast it gets the job done.
 However, we suspect the speed will vary due to come computers being faster than others.

 The app also supports drag-and-drop and doesn’t require an Internet connection to get things going.

 We also like the presets it brings to the table.
 For example, there’s a preset for Facebook Timeline cover, one for Email, and many more.
 We should also point out that Icecream Image Resizer supports JPG, JPEG, PNG and TIFF images.
 Other image formats are not supported, but that shouldn’t be a problem since it is not an image manipulation tool.